Islandora-Devops/islandora-playbook/README.md

-# CLAW Vagrant Playbook
+# RobLib RDM Vagrant Playbook
 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](./LICENSE)

 ## Introduction

-This is an Ansible playbook for Islandora CLAW.
-It also has a vagrant file to bring up a development environment virtual machine for Islandora CLAW.
+This is a fork of the [Islandora 8 Ansible playbook](https://github.com/Islandora-Devops/claw-playbook).

 This virtual machine **should not** be used in production **yet**.